-Advanced Program learning outcomes prepare the graduate for more than entry level work in a field. o Admission requirements include previous experience or education in the field of study, such that students coming into the program are prepared for study at a more advanced level and can qualify for more than entry level positions in a field of study after graduation.
-Specialist o Program learning outcomes reflect in-depth, focused training in specific area of a career. o Admission requirements include previous education or experience in the field of study. o Institution is able to provide evidence of employability of graduates as 'specialists'.
-University Transfer o Program is transferrable, in its entirety, providing transfer credit for all courses into a bachelor-level program offered by a university in British Columbia.
-Post-Diploma o Admission requirements include a recognized diploma in the career area (not a certificate, or 'equivalent credential') Program learning outcomes increase knowledge already acquired by the diploma required for entry into the program.
-Post-Baccalaureate Program's admission requirements include a recognized degree in the career Diploma area (not a diploma, a certificate, or 'equivalent credential'), and the program's contents and objectives must either increase knowledge in the area of the degree or provide skills that can be applied in the occupational area of the 0 - 1 - 1 - degree.
-Graduate o 'Graduate' or 'post-graduate' in program title or credential infers studies at a Certificate/diploma (including post-graduate graduate level (masters) and, therefore, can only be used in the following circumstances: certificate/diploma) certificate, aspioina, The institution already has consent to grant masters degrees in the same discipline under the Degree Authorization Act; and/or Credits from the credential are recognized for transfer by a British Columbia public research university towards a master's degree in the same field.
+Advanced • Program learning outcomes prepare the graduate for more than entry level work in a field. • Admission requirements include previous experience or education in the field of study, such that students coming into the program are prepared for study at a more advanced level and can qualify for more than entry level positions in a Curriclist field of study after graduation.
+Specialist • Program learning outcomes reflect in-depth, focused training in specific area of a career. \circ $\;$ Admission requirements include previous education or experience in the field of study.
+Institution is able to provide evidence of employability of graduates as 'specialists'.
+University Transfer • Program is transferrable, in its entirety, providing transfer credit for all courses into a bachelor-level program offered by a university in British Columbia.
+Post-Diploma Admission requirements include a recognized diploma in the career area (not a certificate, or 'equivalent credential') • Program learning outcomes increase knowledge already acquired by the diploma required for entry into the program.
+Post-Baccalaureate Program's admission requirements include a recognized degree in the career Diploma area (not a diploma, a certificate, or 'equivalent credential'), and the program's contents and objectives must either increase knowledge in the area of the degree or provide skills that can be applied in the occupational area of the degree.
+Graduate • 'Graduate' or 'post-graduate' in program title or credential infers studies at a Certificate/diploma graduate level (masters) and, therefore, can only be used in the following (including post-graduate certificate/diploma) circumstances: The institution already has consent to grant masters degrees in the certificate/diplomaj The institution directly has consent to grant masters degrees in the same discipline under the Degree Authorization Act; and/or Credits from the credential are recognized for transfer by a British Columbia public research university towards a master's degree in the same field.
 Certified Program must be recognized by a third-party certifying body. that is widely recognized by B.C. employers or discipline experts as the recognized certifying body for the field.
 Additionally, the program's materials and advertising must explicitly describe what the certifying body is, and how students achieve and maintain certification.

-PTIB may require a Subject Matter Expert to review the program to assist in making a determination as to whether the title appropriately represents the program's level of study/qualification.
+PTIRU may require a Subject Matter Expert to review the program to assist in making a determination as to whether the title appropriately represents the program's level of study/qualification.

-- b) Whether the learning objectives of the program are relevant to and adequate for the career occupation for which the program is intended to prepare the student - c) Whether the program leads to a credential - d) Whether the following are appropriate to enable students to meet the learning objectives of the program: - i. the number of hours of instruction3 - ii.
+- b) Whether the learning objectives of the program are appropriate relevant to and adequate for the career occupation for which the program is intended to prepare the student - c) Whether the program leads to a credential - d) Whether the following are appropriate to enable students to meet the learning objectives of the program: - i. the number of hours of instruction4 - ii.
 The maximum number of students that may be admitted in the program - iii.
 The method of delivery